RISHABH3154/AirLine_Data_Analysis/README.md

 Python: Pandas, NumPy for data manipulation; Matplotlib, Seaborn for visualization.
 SQL: connected Sql with Python.
 Jupyter Notebooks: Integrated development for interactive data analysis and visualization.

+# Contributing
+Contributions are welcome!
+Feel free to fork and submit pull requests.